GoogleChrome/web.dev/src/site/content/en/learn/css/typography/index.md

   tab: 'css,result'
 } %}

-`text-decoration` is shorthand for all the above properties.
+The `text-decoration` property is a shorthand for all the above properties.

 {% Codepen {
   user: 'web-dot-dev',